yoshuawuyts/fancy-form/README.md

 [![js-standard-style][standard-image]][standard-url]

 A form that tries to do well on terms of both UX and code.
-On the one hand it's modular, conscise and snappy.
+On the one hand it's modular, concise and snappy.
 On the other hand it feels pleasant, helpful and is recognizable.
 Consider this an exercise in overengineering.

 ![screenshot](docs/screenshot.png)